European Space Camp: History

 European Space Camp at Andøya Rocket Range was arranged for the first time in the summer of 1996.
 It was the Norwegian Association of Young Scientists that initiated the idea of a summer camp with this specific subject.
-Today the camp is made possible by the joint efforts of Andøya Space Center AS and the National Centre of Space-Related Education (NAROM), in cooperation with the Norwegian Space Centre and the European Space Agency (ESA).
+Today, the camp is made possible by the joint efforts of Andøya Space Center and Andøya Space Education, in cooperation with the Norwegian Space Centre and the European Space Agency (ESA).

 The first Space Camp Andøya in 1996 was such a success that the concept was developed further each year.
 In 2001 Space Camp became a European event which in 2002 hosted participants from 10 different countries.
 European Space Camp is special with regard to subjects dealt with, the participants' real involvement in the work and what they learn during the camp.
-The youths at Space Camp work in groups on specific tasks which are all related to the rocket launch at the end of the camp.
+The youths at ESC work in groups on specific tasks which are all related to the rocket launch at the end of the camp.
 The students are treated as real scientists and work on advanced problems using professional equipment.
 The professors and scientists being around are valuable resources and helpers, leaving all the actual scientific work to the participants.

 Organizers and Partners

 Team Space Camp

+The organising team consists of former participants of the camp, who volunteer to work on the independent, non-profit organisation of ESC.